 - Pour in 730g water and mix until the water and leaven are completely mixed and dissolved

-- Cover your bowl with a towel and let autolyse for 40 minutes
+- Cover your bowl with a towel and let autolyse for 40-50 minutes

 - Use your dough scraper to turn the dough several times.

 Preheat your oven with your covered baker inside at 500 F (260C) degrees.
 Remove the tray from the oven, use a bit of cornmeal at the bottom to prevent sticking, place the dough into the tray and score.
 I sprayed with just a touch of water to get the nice crust.
-Bake with the dome on for 30 minutes at 500 degrees, then remove the dome and bake at 450 for 15 ir 20 minutes or so.
+Bake with the dome on for 30 minutes at 500 degrees, then remove the dome and bake at 435F (224C) convention for 15 minutes or so; 450F/232C if you don’t have convection).
 I usually bake a bit longer to get the bold crust.
 Just check it during this phase and thump the bottom to be sure it is done.